 What is an architecture portfolio website?

-Whether you’re an independent architect, or representing an architectural firm - an architecture portfolio is an essential element at any stage of your career.
+Whether you’re an independent architect, or representing an architectural firm—an architecture portfolio is an essential element at any stage of your career.
 Acting as a meeting point between you and potential clients, your portfolio will show interested parties all that you're capable of, opening the doors to new projects for years to come.
 Using your professional portfolio as a personal marketing portfolio is never a bad idea.

 Tips for creating an architecture portfolio website